wanderingspirit03/eurasianhub_bot/knowledge/hackathon_overview.md

 - 19:00 — Project demos & judging
 - 20:00 — Awards & drinks
 - 21:00 — Event ends

+## What To Bring
+- Laptop, charger, and any adapters; optional headphones.
+- Your API keys and `.env` ready (avoid last‑minute setup).
+- A short pitch outline (problem → solution → demo plan).

+## How To Submit
+- Use the Submission form above before 18:00.
+- Include: demo video link (1–2 min), brief description, tech stack, repo or Lovable link, and any deployed URL.

+## Judging At A Glance
+- 3 min live pitch + demo, followed by brief Q&A.
+- Scored on innovation, technical depth, UX, and clarity of presentation.

 ## Perks & Prizes
 - Lovable: 100 credits for all; bonus credits for top 3 teams.